A 23-day transpacific journey

 Transatlantic cruise

-However, this particular cruise is the most extended cruise we have ever taken.
-It began in slightly chilly Seattle, moved across the Pacific Ocean to the tropical climates of Hawaii and Figi, and ended up in what turned out to be cold and rainy Sydney, Australia.
+However, this particular cruise is the longest cruise we had ever taken at the time of this post.
+We now have taken more than one transpacific and more than one transatlantic cruise.
+This cruise began in slightly chilly Seattle, moved across the Pacific Ocean to the tropical climates of Hawaii and Figi, and ended up in what turned out to be cold and rainy Sydney, Australia.

-Incidentally, I am NOT complaining about the weather – not complaining about a single moment of this incredible adventure.
+Incidentally, I am not complaining about the weather—I am not complaining about a single moment of this incredible adventure.

 Housekeeping details